stabix/stabix/doc/slip_transmission.rst

   The misorientation and disorientation equations are given in the `crystallographic properties of a bicrystal. <http://stabix.readthedocs.org/en/latest/bicrystal_definition.html>`_

-  The |matlab| function used to calculate the misorientation angle is :
+  The |matlab| function used to calculate the misorientation angle is:
   `misorientation.m <https://github.com/stabix/stabix/tree/master/crystallo/misorientation.m>`_

 * :math:`\lambda` **function from Werner and Prantl in 1990** [#Werner_1990]_